Farting, also known as flatulence or wind, is normal. Everyone farts, some people more than others.

 - you keep getting constipation or diarrhoea

-- you've lost weight without trying
+- you have lost weight without trying

-- there's blood in your poo
+- there's blood or mucus in your poo

-What causes excessive or smelly farts
+Causes of frequent or smelly farts

-Excessive or smelly farts can happen when you swallow air or eat foods that are hard to digest.
+Frequent or smelly farts can happen when you swallow air or eat foods that are hard to digest.
 It can sometimes be a sign of a health condition.

 Do not self-diagnose.
 See a GP if you're worried about farting.

-Excessive or smelly farts can also be a side effect of some medicines, including:
+Frequent or smelly farts can also be a side effect of some medicines, including:

-- non-steroidal anti-inflammatory drugs (NSAIDS), such as ibuprofen
+- non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen

 - some laxatives